Blog vs Vlog: Which is The Better Investment?

 For bloggers and vloggers looking to transition full-time from just a hobby, monetization is a crucial component.
 Both blogs and vlogs offer various ways to make money, with each medium lending itself better to specific monetization methods.

-With blogs, you typically have more opportunities to monetize if you manage your blog through your website.
+With blogs as a business model, you typically have more opportunities to monetize if you manage your blog through your website.
 On many alternative platforms, such as Tumblr or Blogger, the terms of service more heavily regulate what can and can’t be done.

 With your platform, you have more control over your advertising and monetization options as you don’t have to abide by a third-party platform's terms of service (except your hosting provider).

-That said, some of the options you have for monetizing a blog include:
+That said, some of the options you have for monetizing a blog and earning money as a content creator include:

 - Affiliate marketing